glasgowlab/glasgowlab.github.io/site/2_people.md

 :width: 300px
 :align: left
 ```
-I am a second-year PhD student in physics at Columbia.
+I am a PhD student in physics at Columbia.
 I did my undergrad also in physics at Columbia, and before starting here I did research in condensed matter physics and genomics labs.
 I am excited about protein biophysics and currently studying allostery using HDX mass spectrometry.
 +++
 email: mw3079 [at] columbia [dot] edu
 ````